 PSEs for watershed management are typically centered on physically-based conceptual models which delineate a watershed into multiple classifications based on landuse and drainage connectivity.
-The primary systems available for hydrological modeling are the commandline program HSPF (Hydrological Simulation Program in FORTRAN) [9] and the GenScn PSE (GENeration and analysis of model simulation SceNarios) [46] that implements a graphical user interface over HSPF, making it easier to enter necessary data and parameters to drive the HSPF model.
+One of the primary systems available for hydrological modeling is the commandline program HSPF (Hydrological Simulation Program in FORTRAN) [37].
+A scenario generator called GenScn (GENeration and analysis of model simulation SCeNarios) [38] that implements a graphical user interface over HSPF is also available, making it easier to enter necessary data and parameters to drive HSPF.
 GenScn is meant to help the user in analyzing various what-if scenarios in a watershed involving landuse change, landuse management practices, and water management operations.
 Such scenarios involve analyzing and managing high volumes of input and output data and hence follow a difficult process.
 GenScn helps in this process by creating simulation scenarios, analyzing results of the scenarios, and comparing scenarios.
-The GUI uses standard Windows 9x/NT components and MapObjects LT from Environmental Systems Research Institute, Inc. (ESRI).
+The GUI uses standard Windows 9x/NT components and MapObjects LT from ESRI.
 The model outputs include interactive and batch graphical and tabular displays of both observed and simulated data.

-An example of an integrated system is the LUCAS (Land Use Change Analysis System) PSE [8], designed on a Markov probabilistic model that attempts to capture the influence of market economics (ownership characteristics), transportation networks (access and routing costs), human institutions (population density), and ecological behavior on landscape properties.
-The primary motivation is thus, socioeconomic modeling and LUCAS uses a transition matrix to assess random spatial variations in landuse which, in turn, are used for assessing the expected impact of a given set of factors.
-LUCAS has an advanced GUI for displaying landuse scenarios and habitat changes, based on the public domain Geographic Resources Analysis Support System (GRASS) GIS from the U. S. Army Construction Engineering Research Laboratories [68].
+An example of an integrated system is the LUCAS (Land Use Change Analysis System) PSE [39], designed on a Markov probabilistic model that attempts to capture the influence of market economics (ownership characteristics), transportation networks (access and routing costs), human institutions (population density), and ecological behavior on landscape properties.
+The primary motivation is socioeconomic modeling; LUCAS uses a transition matrix to assess random spatial variations in landuse which, in turn, are used for assessing the expected impact of a given set of factors.
+LUCAS has an advanced GUI for displaying landuse scenarios and habitat changes, based on the public domain Geographic Resources Analysis Support System (GRASS) GIS from the U. S. Army Construction Engineering Research Laboratories [40].
 The Markov models used are derived from time series data and expert opinion, and thus predictions must come from averaging many simulation runs.
 Currently only a small number of economic factors are considered, and biological effects are only inferred from (probabilistic) habitat changes.

 The modeling philosophy of L2W is quite different from that of LUCAS.
-L2W uses physics based models (partial differential equations) to model surface water runoff, subsurface flow, stream flow, stream bank erosion, sedimentation, and pollutant transport.
-L2W has a complicated economic model including roads, taxes, water and sewer infrastructure, and numerous zoning and developmental models.
-Biological field data is used to directly predict the biological impact (on both plants and animals) of landuse changes (residential or industrial development).
-L2W is site specific in its predictions (e.g., flooding or the disappearance of a particular species at a given location), rather than global and probabilistic as LUCAS, which is based solely on Markov transition matrices for landscape changes.
+L2W uses a well-established physics based hydrology model to simulate surface water runoff, subsurface flow, stream flow, stream bank erosion, sedimentation, and pollutant transport.
+It has a comprehensive economic model including roads, taxes, water and sewer infrastructure, and numerous zoning and developmental considerations.
+Furthermore, L2W has the potential to predict effects of landuse change (residential or industrial development) on biological indicators, e.g. fish diversity and health.
+L2W is site-specific in its predictions (e.g. flooding or the disappearance of a particular species at a given location), rather than global and probabilistic as LUCAS, which is based solely on Markov transition matrices for landscape changes.
 Currently, LUCAS is superior in its GIS based display of predictions, and LUCAS can more easily incorporate expert opinion and known isolated facts than the physics based L2W.
-Systems such as L2W (akin to climate modeling) have the advantage of high resolution and detailed prediction, but the matching burden of obtaining initial and boundary conditions, and physical constants (e.g., soil permeability for subsurface flow).
+Systems such as L2W (akin to climate modeling) have the advantage of high resolution and detailed prediction, but also the matching burden of obtaining initial and boundary conditions, and physical constants (e.g. soil permeability for subsurface flow).